SnehaPonnada88/ml-enrollment-assignment/report.md

 ### Data quality observations
 - Some numerical features contain missing values.
 - Categorical features are well-defined but require encoding.
-- `employee_id` is a unique identifier and was excluded from modeling to prevent data leakage.

 ### Data processing decisions
 - Schema validation was performed to ensure required columns are present.